JessMakes/Healthcare-No-Show-Project/README.md

 UNION ALL
 SELECT 'Handcap', COUNT(*) FROM noshow_raw WHERE Handcap = 'TRUE';

+Total Appointments by SMS Status
 SELECT SMS_received,
        COUNT(*) AS total_appointments
 FROM noshow_raw
 GROUP BY SMS_received;

+No-Show Count by SMS Status
 SELECT SMS_received,
        SUM(CASE WHEN Showed_up = 'FALSE' THEN 1 ELSE 0 END) AS no_shows
 FROM noshow_raw
 GROUP BY SMS_received;

+Showed Up Status by Gender
 SELECT Gender,
        COUNT(*) AS total_appointments,
        SUM(CASE WHEN Showed_up = 'TRUE' THEN 1 ELSE 0 END) AS showed_up